The Shirelles: Later career

 Owens left the group in 1975.

 In later years, the Shirelles declined in popularity due in part to pressure from the British Invasion and the heavy competition from other girl groups, including the Chiffons, the Supremes, the Ronettes, Martha & the Vandellas, and the Crystals.
 During this period, Warwick often replaced Coley on stage due to the latter's family commitments.
 The Shirelles were still bound to Scepter and thus unable to record for another company until the end of their contract in 1966.
 Their last single to chart was 1967's "Last Minute Miracle", which peaked at No. 99.

 After the commercial failure of their most recent releases, Coley left the group in 1968 to focus on her family.
 The remaining three Shirelles recorded songs for several labels, including Bell Records, RCA Victor, and United Artists until 1971.
 Afterwards, they toured singing their older songs, and participated in the filming of the 1973 documentary Let the Good Times Roll, recording two songs for it.
 Coley returned as lead singer in 1975, replacing Owens, who left that year to pursue a solo career.
 Addie "Micki" Harris collapsed of a heart attack in June 1982 in the lobby of Hyatt Regency in Atlanta, Georgia after two performances with the group.
 She was sent to the Grady Memorial Hospital, where she died at 12:50 a.m. on June 10, 1982.
 The following year, the remaining three original members performed "Will You Love Me Tomorrow" with Warwick on her album How Many Times Can We Say Goodbye.

 Current versions of the group

-Today, the original members tour in different, separate groups, although the trademark to the Shirelles name was eventually acquired by Lee.
+Until 2020, the remaining original members toured in different, separate groups, although the trademark to the Shirelles name was eventually acquired by Lee.
 One of the versions of the group had member Geraldine Crowell, who was the daughter of David Jones of The Rays.
 Shirley Owens performed on the Doo Wop 51 PBS special in 2000.
 She continued to tour under the name "Shirley Alston Reeves and her Shirelles".
 Shirley retired in 2020.
 Lee currently tours with new members, billed as "The Shirelles".
 Doris Coley died in Sacramento, California on February 4, 2000 of breast cancer.